GoldSrc-Saturdays/gss-discord-bot/README.md

 ### Actually running the bot
 Create a bot on the [Discord Developer Portal](https://discord.com/developers/applications) like normal, and copy the bot token.

-Create a file called token.txt and paste the token in there.
+Create an environment variable called GSSBOT_TOKEN and set its value to the token.

 Now you should be able to run the bot.